Satyamkumarnavneet/Invoice-service/README.md

 3. Ensure you have Node.js installed.
 Install the necessary packages using npm: `npm install`

 4. Make sure you have a .env file in the root directory.
-If not, create one and add the required environment `variables:envCopy codeMONGO\_URI=mongodb://localhost/nest`
+If not, create one and add the required environment.

 5. Ensure that MongoDB is running on your local machine or configure it according to your setup.